 “Depending on when the ad starts running, there are quite a few benefits of promoting bulk purchasing of party items prior to such a wide spread event such as the Super Bowl,” Ms. Troutman said.

 “With the economy still coming back, party planners may join a Sam’s Club specifically for the deal of bulk buying since a very large percentage of Americans watch the Super Bowl and have a gathering of some sort if they aren’t attending the game,” she said.
 “With the rate of mobile usage continually rising, mobile can definitely affect purchase decisions surrounding events such as the Super Bowl.
 Brands should think of the consumer behavior first, then build campaigns surrounding this behavior to enable traffic to their locations.”

 Lauren Johnson is associate reporter on Mobile Commerce Daily, New York

 Like this article?
 Sign up for a free subscription to Mobile Commerce Daily's must-read newsletters.
 Click here!

-Related content: Sam’s Club aims to bolster sales via revamped app, Sam’s Club releases iPad app in time for holiday shopping, Sam’s Club prepares for holiday rush with new mobile site, apps, Sam’s Club strengthens mobile play for time-strapped holiday shoppers, Sam’s Club to extend life of first mobile app, leave a response, or trackback from your own site.
+Related content: Sam’s Club aims to bolster sales via revamped app, Sam’s Club releases iPad app in time for holiday shopping, Sam’s Club traveling deeper into mobile with app rollout, Sam’s Club prepares for holiday rush with new mobile site, apps, Sam’s Club strengthens mobile play for time-strapped holiday shoppers, leave a response, or trackback from your own site.